 Regardless, Tildy was glad to drop the pretense.
 “As ever, you know my mind,” she said with a somewhat forced laugh.
 “It’s true, though both tales are true.
 We do need to replenish.
 And I’d hoped to look around a bit.
 Reminisce even.”

 The witch snorted.
 “Reminisce what?
 Being found in the herb bushes?”
-When Tildy didn’t laugh along, the witch touched her cheek and said, “Oh child, I am not sure what you hope to accomplish, aside from withering this hope that has again blossomed in you.
+When Tildy didn’t laugh along, the witch looked over and touched her cheek, saying, “Oh child, I am not sure what you hope to accomplish, aside from withering this hope that has again blossomed in you.
 We have returned several times and you know the remnants of the caravan have long since rotted.
 Even the old road is overgrown.
 You will find naught but flowers and dew there today.”

 “I know,” Tildy admitted.
 “It’s just, this was a long winter and I spent much of it pondering my past and longing for some connection to it.”